GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

             --service='tf-cr-lb-backend-default' \
             --role='roles/iap.httpsResourceAccessor'
 ```
-Afterwards you can open Grafana by visiting your-domain.com from the browser.
+Afterwards you can open Grafana by visiting [YOUR_DOMAIN] from the browser.
 Since the database is automatically provisioned your user will only have Viewer permissions in Grafana.
 If you want to elevate your user to an Admin, you will need to access the MySQL instance and modify the user table entry for your user.

+### Test Access your Grafana Dashboard
+Open a new [incognito browser window](https://support.google.com/chrome/answer/95464?hl=en&co=GENIE.Platform%3DDesktop) and visit [YOUR_DOMAIN].
+You will be forwarded to your configured OAuth consent screen.
+After login in, you should also have access to Grafana.

 ## Conclusion
 Congratulations, you now have a serverless deployment of Grafana up and running, connected with Google Cloud Monitoring and secured using Google's Identity-Aware Proxy.
 You can now access and login to Grafana using your browser and accessing your domain.
 There should already be a dashboard available monitoring GCLB for you.
 This provides you with reduced worries around properly hosting your Grafana dashboards, while also providing a very low cost solution to hosting Grafana.
 Please keep in mind that should you want to use the alerts feature from Grafana you should consider keeping some [CPU allocated](https://cloud.google.com/run/docs/configuring/cpu-allocation), otherwise alerts might not be triggered.